DewrDev/TimerUtility/readme.md

 ![GIF](Resources/timer-toast.png)

+The values entered into this timer are also auto-saved for the next session, and there is a 'Reset' button that can be used to set it back to the default 5 minutes.

 # Autosave
 Each time a result is recorded, the entire array of results is written out to an autosave file in %appdata%\DewrDev\TimerUtility